yiisoft/rbac/README.md

 */
 $manager = new Manager($rolesStorage, $assignmentsStorage, new ClassNameRuleFactory());
 ```
-In the directory config will contain permissions and rules.

-Sometimes, it makes sense to have role assignments in a different storage than roles and permission definitions:
+It requires specifying roles storage (hierarchy itself) and assignment storage where user IDs are mapped to roles.
+Also,
+rule factory is requires.
+Given a rule name stored in roles storage it can create an instance of `Rule`.

-- Roles and permissions could be considered "semi-static", as they only change when you update your application code.
+- Roles and permissions could usually be considered "semi-static", as they only change when you update your application
+  code, so it may make sense to use PHP storage for it.
 - Assignments, on the other hand, could be considered "dynamic".
-They change more often: when creating a new user, or when updating user role from within your application.
+They change more often: when creating a new user,
+  or when updating user role from within your application.
+It may make sense to use database storage for assignments.

-You can store assignments in a database by passing database adapter in `$assignmentsStorage`.

-#### Create permissions
+## Managing RBAC hierarchy

+Before being able to check for permissions, a RBAC hierarchy should be defined.
+Usually it is done via either console
+commands or migrations.
+Hierarchy consists of permissions, roles and rules:

+- Permissions are granules of access such as "create a post" or "read a post".
+- A role is what is assigned to the user.
+Role is granted one or more permissions.
+Typical roles are "manager" or "admin".
+- Rule is a PHP class that given some data answers a single question "given the data, has the user the permission asked for".

+In order to create permission, use the following code:

 ```php
 $manager->addPermission(new Permission('createPost'));
 $manager->addPermission(new Permission('readPost'));
 $manager->addPermission(new Permission('deletePost'));
 ```

-After executing this code, this configuration will be saved in ../config/items.php

-#### Create roles
+To add some roles:

 ```php
 $manager->addRole(new Role('author'));
 $manager->addRole(new Role('reader'));
 ```

-#### Attach permissions to roles
+Next, we need to attach permissions to roles:

 ```php
 $manager->addChild(